-Particular efforts in PyPLUTO have been devoted to documentation and test problems.
-By leveraging the capabilities of the Sphinx package\footnote{\url{http://sphinx-doc.org/sphinx.pdf}}, PyPLUTO features extensive docstrings, serving the dual purpose of creating extensive and consistent documentation and providing a useful reference for future users and developers.
-The docstrings represent a significant fraction of the package itself, describing all of the features available in both public and private methods present in the package.

-In addition to documentation, PyPLUTO provides a set of benchmarks immediately accessible after installing the package.
-These consist of test problems that can be applied to relevant astrophysical applications and showcase the full range of PyPLUTO's features.
-Here we report two key examples demonstrating the package's capabilities.
+PyPLUTO provides a set of benchmarks that are immediately accessible after the package is installed.
+These consist of test problems that can be applied to relevant astrophysical applications and showcase the full range of PyPLUTO’s features.
+Here we report two examples demonstrating the package’s capabilities.

 \hypertarget{sec::ex1}{